-Perhaps most spectacular is their multi-level fantasy pool, the Manta Ray Super Slide & Pool.
+Perhaps most spectacular is the on-ground multi-level fantasy pool: the “Manta Ray Super Slide & Pool”.
 Situated at the heart of the resort, this enormous fresh-water pool includes its own sandy-bottomed children’s play area, the island’s longest water slide and bubbling whirlpool spas.

 As an added local bonus, the Sheraton Keauhou hosts the Ho’oulu farmers market every Wednesday on its lawn.

-1: Kona Village Resort
+1: Kona Village Resort (closed)

 Kona Village Resort is located on the Kona Coast of the Big Island of Hawaii.
 It’s perfect for Hawaiian honeymoons, family vacations and executive retreats.
 Think: private thatched-roof cottages open to the beach and lush lagoons.